mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ### Developing your Technical Toolkit

-- you learn a lot
-- projects are like resume, don't help you land offer, but will carry you through interviews
+When you're building your projects, there's a good chance your classes didn't teach you everything about everything and you'll need to do a ton of digging on your own.
+You'll learn a lot and all these information and skills you're picking up won't go to waste.
+Projects aid your resume, they'll help you get the interview but won't carry you through the interviews, but that's where all that experience from your projects come into play.
+All that extra reading and self teaching, even the information that isn't implemented in your projects, can come into play during the interviews and will also rollover into the internship.

 ### Starting Off